jguerra7/C_Programming/04_Functions/01_Functions.md

 	  return result;
 	}
-Arguments
+## Arguments
-C’s requirement that arguments be passed by value makes it difficult to write certain kinds of functions.
+* C’s requirement that arguments be passed by value makes it difficult to write certain kinds of functions.
-Suppose that we need a function that will decompose a double value into an integer part and a fractional part.
+* Suppose that we need a function that will decompose a double value into an integer part and a fractional part.
-Since a function can’t return two numbers, we might try passing a pair of variables to the function and having it modify them:
-	void decompose(double x, long int_part,
+* Since a function can’t return two numbers, we might try passing a pair of variables to the function and having it modify them: void decompose(double x, long int_part, double frac_part)
-	               double frac_part)
 	{
 	  int_part = (long) x;
 	  frac_part = x - int_part;
 	}
-Arguments
+## Arguments
-A call of the function:
+* A call of the function:
 	decompose(3.14159, i, d);
-Unfortunately, i and d won’t be affected by the assignments to int_part and frac_part.
+* Unfortunately, i and d won’t be affected by the assignments to int_part and frac_part.

-Chapter 11 shows how to make decompose work correctly.
-Argument Conversions
+## Argument Conversions
-C allows function calls in which the types of the arguments don’t match the types of the parameters.
+* C allows function calls in which the types of the arguments don’t match the types of the parameters.
-The rules governing how the arguments are converted depend on whether or not the compiler has seen a prototype for the function (or the function’s full definition) prior to the call.
+* The rules governing how the arguments are converted depend on whether or not the compiler has seen a prototype for the function (or the function’s full definition) prior to the call.
-Argument Conversions
+## Argument Conversions
-The compiler has encountered a prototype prior to the call.
+* The compiler has encountered a prototype prior to the call.
-The value of each argument is implicitly converted to the type of the corresponding parameter as if by assignment.
+* The value of each argument is implicitly converted to the type of the corresponding parameter as if by assignment.
-Example: If an int argument is passed to a function that was expecting a double, the argument is converted to double automatically.
+* Example: If an int argument is passed to a function that was expecting a double, the argument is converted to double automatically.
-Argument Conversions
+## Argument Conversions
-The compiler has not encountered a prototype prior to the call.
+* The compiler has not encountered a prototype prior to the call.
-The compiler performs the default argument promotions: float arguments are converted to double.
+* The compiler performs the default argument promotions:
+	* float arguments are converted to double.
-The integral promotions are performed, causing char and short arguments to be converted to int.
+	* The integral promotions are performed, causing char and short arguments to be converted to int.
 (In C99, the integer promotions are performed.)
-Argument Conversions
+## Argument Conversions
 Relying on the default argument promotions is dangerous.
 Example:
 	#include <stdio.h>